katiewhelan/katiewhelan.github.io/content/post/Swift.md

 {{< /rawhtml >}}

 ***
-### IOS & Swift - The Complete IOS App Development Bootcamp on [Udemy](https://www.udemy.com/course/ios-13-app-development-bootcamp/)
+### The Complete IOS App Development Bootcamp on [Udemy](https://www.udemy.com/course/ios-13-app-development-bootcamp/)

 #### Checkout [Github](https://github.com/katiewhelan/IOSProjectWork) to see my completed work for this course

 {{< rawhtml >}}
-<p>This course started out by recreating the single page app <a href="https://en.wikipedia.org/wiki/I_Am_Rich">"I am Rich"</a> App, and also included a text adventure app, a tip calculator, a weather application, a To Do List and many more. </p>
+<p>This course started out by recreating the single page app <a href="https://en.wikipedia.org/wiki/I_Am_Rich">"I am Rich"</a>, and included a text adventure app, tip calculator, weather application, To Do List and many more. </p>

 <h3>Weather App</h3>
 <p>Use location services to get current weather or search weather by city using the openWeather API.</p>